 The climate is already changing and past emissions have already locked in further change.
 The pace and scale at which New Zealand will need to adapt will largely be driven by the world’s ability to meet the Paris Agreement goals of reducing emissions.

-The First National Climate Change Risk Assessment for Aotearoa New Zealand is underway.
-It will be completed by the Ministry in mid-2020.
-The Risk Assessment will provide a national overview of the risks New Zealand faces from the impacts of climate change.
-It will enable the Government to prioritise action through the National Adaptation Plan.
+The First national climate change risk assessment for Aotearoa New Zealand is now complete.
+It provides a national picture of the risks New Zealand faces from the impacts of climate change, and identifies the most significant risks that need to be addressed.
+It enables the Government to prioritise action in response to these risks through a National Adaptation Plan.
 Work will begin on the National Adaptation Plan from mid-2020.

-Local government entities have responsibilities under the Resource Management Act to prepare and respond to the impacts of climate change.
+Local government entities also have responsibilities under the Resource Management Act to prepare and respond to the impacts of climate change.
 The Ministry provides information to local government on dealing with the impacts of climate change.
-See Guidance for local government on preparing for climate change
+Read Guidance for local government on preparing for climate change.

 Recommendations of the Climate Change Adaptation Technical Working Group

 The Climate Change Adaptation Technical Working Group was set up in 2016 to provide advice on how New Zealand can adapt to the impacts of climate change while sustainably growing the economy.
 The group consisted of technical experts from a range of sectors (for more information, see Climate change adaptation technical working group).

 Read the group's Stocktake report on the expected impacts of climate change in New Zealand, as well as its second and final report released in May 2018, which provides recommendations for the actions New Zealand needs to take to build resilience to the effects of climate change while growing the economy sustainably.

 Climate finance refers to all investment that contributes to either climate mitigation or adaptation.
 The International Energy Agency estimates that global climate investments of US$75 trillion will be required by 2050 to have a 50 percent chance of limiting warming to 2°C.